-4.7 Detention Policy
+Detention Policy

-The purpose for having a detention policy is to hold our shippers and receivers accountable so they do not abuse our drivers available HOS.
-In order for us to have the ability to charge back delays to the customer, we must have accurate arrival and departure times from the driver.
+The purpose of having a detention policy is to hold our shippers and receivers accountable so they do not abuse our drivers' available HOS.
+For us to have the ability to charge back delays to the customer, we must have accurate arrival and departure times from the driver.

 Chief Carriers gives each of our customers a two-hour window to load or unload the truck.
-At the end of the two-hour free period, Chief Carriers will compensate our drivers at the rate of \$15 per hour up to a maximum of \$165 per day.
+At the end of the two-hour free period, Chief Carriers will compensate our drivers at the rate of \$20 per hour up to a maximum of \$200 per day.

-Detention time starts two hours past the original scheduled appointment time, or two hours after the truck arrived if first come-first serve scenario.
+Detention time starts two hours past the original scheduled appointment time, or two hours after the truck arrives if first come-first serve scenario.
 Detention time stops once the driver is handed the BOL for the load.
 "Securement" time is not chargeable to the customer; therefore, the driver's detention clock also stops when they receive the bills from the customer.

-To qualify for detention drivers must be on time, punch in both arrival and departure times at the shipper/receiver and must make a note of the detention on the trip envelope.
+To qualify for detention drivers must be on time, punch in both arrival and departure times at the shipper/receiver, and must make a note of the detention on the trip envelope.